Occupy and Coxey’s Army

 Hurrah!
 Hurrah!
 For the marching commonweal!

 Most of the political establishment was overtly hostile towards Coxey’s Army.
 Many of the well-to-do accused it of being a violent mob, or anarchist or communist revolutionaries.
-Some called for marchers to be arrested before they reached the nation’s capital, while some fearful governors offered them free trains to speed them out of their states.
+Some called for marchers to be arrested before they reach width=ed the nation’s capital, while some fearful governors offered them free trains to speed them out of their states.
 The hysteria was promoted by the scandal sheet newspapers of the era, which created fabricated drama to sell newspapers.

 In reality, Coxey’s Army was merely a group of unemployed men struggling in a broken economy.
 Instead of advocating revolution, they were loyal Americans beseeching their democratically elected politicians to try and fix a situation many of them had helped create through corruption and favoritism to private interests.
 Far from a mob, most of the marchers dressed in vests, collars, ties, white shirts, and derbies.